Binayakabilliamsuna/struct/README.md

 # struct
-trhi is a repository of c programing
+This is a repository of c programing